yanray/Black_Hat_Cats/docs/labs/phase_1/Phase1.md

 Pick up a LED ![](led.jpg) and a Resistor![](300ohm_Resistor.jpg).

-**Then**, Connect LED and Resistor on breadboard, use a different Pin and modify code to blink External LED.
+**Then**, Connect LED and Resistor on breadboard, use a different Pin and modify code to blink Internal LED.

-**Great!**  The External LED blinks, see the video below.
+**Great!**, The External LED blinks, see the video below.

 ***Warning!!***  Make sure your LED is connected to a Resistor at least 300ohm.
 Unless you want to blow up your Arduino.